httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 --- abstract

-This specification defines the CDN-Loop request header field for HTTP.
+This document defines the CDN-Loop request header field for HTTP.
+CDN-Loop addresses an operational need that occurs when an HTTP request is intentionally forwarded between Content Delivery Networks (CDNs), but is then accidentally or maliciously re-routed back into the original CDN causing a non-terminating loop.
+The new header field can be used to identify the error and terminate the loop.

 --- middle